ReticentEclectic/checkbox-style-menu/README.md

-# SmartMultiCheckbox
+# CheckboxStyleMenu

-**SmartMultiCheckbox** is an Obsidian plugin that enhances task checkboxes by allowing users to switch between multiple states (e.g., to-do, incomplete, done, canceled) via a long-press menu.
+**CheckboxStyleMenu** is an Obsidian plugin that enhances task checkboxes by allowing users to switch between multiple states (e.g., to-do, incomplete, done, canceled) via a long-press menu.
 Inspired by the multi-state checkboxes in the Minimal Theme, this plugin makes it faster and more intuitive to manage task statuses in your notes.

 ## Features